mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_b_marss.md

 ## Resource: Programs

 Program Records for each of the following program types will be loaded by MDE for each LEA known to be active in the school year.
 Note that within a Student Program Association record, the organization identifiers will appear in multiple places:
-•	The educationOrganizationReference near the top of the StudentProgramAssociation - this should carry the **school ID**
+- The educationOrganizationReference near the top of the StudentProgramAssociation - this should carry the **school ID**
-•	The educationOrganizationReference inside the programReference element of the StudentProgramAssociation - this should be the **LEA ID**.
+- The educationOrganizationReference inside the programReference element of the StudentProgramAssociation - this should be the **LEA ID**.

+For more information, see the [Student Program Association scenarios](./sandbox_cert_c_spas.md) and the [Education Organization Id usage by Resource](./sis_test_plan_c_data_reqs.md#education-organization-id-usage-by-resource) section.

 # Navigation
 - [Return to Sandbox Certification Overview](sandbox_cert_a_toc.md)